- About Acute Respiratory Distress Syndrome

 - *1 source: ARDS treatment guideline 2016

-- *The number of ARDS patients in Japan is estimated by Healios based on the incidence rate of epidemiological data and the total demographical population in Japan.
+- *2 Estimated by Healios based on the incidence rate of epidemiological data and the total demographical population in Japan.

 To treat ARDS, artificial respiration using an endotracheal tube or mask is used to treat for respiratory failure in an intensive care unit.
 However, it is known that prolonged use of a ventilator worsens a patient's prognosis.
 Treatment using drugs is also provided, but at present, there are no therapeutic drugs that can make a direct improvement to a patient's vital prognosis when ARDS develops.
 Consequently, there is demand for new treatments for ARDS that will lead to improvements in patients' symptoms and prognosis.